 Your apparel brand may cater to different segments of audiences.
 To meet the needs of your diverse apparel audience, employing a customer engagement software can be transformative.
 When you’re unsure of what to show where, A/B testing with banners comes in handy.

 Old navy shows women’s apparel to women.

 And men’s apparel for men.

 3. Personalized offers for new and returning customers fueled by customer engagement solutions

 90% of customers are willing to share behavioral data, like their online browsing habits, to provide a seamless shopping experience.
 Harnessing a customer engagement solution, you can capture insights from both new and returning visitors, refining messages and promotions for higher conversion rates.

 For Gap, this pop-up is the building block of personalization.
 They can use the data they collect to welcome new subscribers, send birthday messages and other personalized emails and offers.

 4. Personalized new arrivals

 Even if a product is brand new, not all your customers will care about it.
+That’s where customer engagement solutions step in.
 Base your recommendations on their previous purchase history or commonly viewed items instead.